-Historians and archaeologists have classified the symbol stones into two distinct groups, depending on the form of the stone and the symbols found thereon.
+Historians and archaeologists have classified the symbol stones into three distinct groups, depending on the form of the stone and the symbols found thereon.

 - Class One stones are believed to be the earliest, having symbols carved into larger boulders or stone slabs.
 These are thought to have been carved in the sixth/seventh centuries, but continued to be created well into the period of the Class Two stones.

 - The Class Two stones feature symbols carved in relief on rectangular, shaped slabs.
 These often feature Christian elements, or scenes, alongside the Pictish symbols and are thought to date from the eighth and ninth centuries AD.

 - Class Three stones feature Christian motifs but none of the earlier Pictish symbols.